kstastny/Talks/git-secret/presentation/slides/index.md

 - simple usage
 - can be used as part of CI/CD pipeline

-'not demonstrated, we are not using this
+' not demonstrated, we are not using this

 ***